CS350-Carillon/carillon-frontend/README.md

 # Carillon
+## What is Carillon?
+Carillon is a project made to manage the workspaces and chatting channels for the students attending a lecture.
+Workspaces are the lectures that the students are taking and the channels serve specific purpose within the lectures - it can be chatting room for homework, for questions, and so on.
+The client of the service is Team 6.

-### Built with ..
+## Built with ..
-Frontend : NextJS
+Frontend : NextJS\
-Backend : NodeJS
+Backend : NodeJS\
 Database : MongoDB

-### How to run the code
+## How to run the frontend code
 1. clone the repository into your local machine
-2. npm install in the root directory (in /carillon-frontend directory)
-3. npm run dev in the root directory (in /carillon-frontend directory)
+2. ```npm install``` in the root directory (in /carillon-frontend directory) 3.``` npm run dev``` in the root directory (in /carillon-frontend directory)

-### To connect with the backend
+## How to connect with the backend
 1. clone carillon-backend repository into your local machine
-2. npm install in the root directory(in /carillon-backend directory)
+2. ```npm install``` in the root directory(in /carillon-backend directory)
-3. npm run dev in teh root directory (in /carillon-backend directory)
+3. ```npm run dev``` in teh root directory (in /carillon-backend directory)

-#### Caution
+#### Advice
 If this doesn't work, there is high probability that the port number is not set right.
 Please compare the port number of backend and frontend  carefully.